TNA World Tag Team Championship: Reigns

 Although the title is a World Tag Team Championship, three wrestlers have held the championship by themselves — Samoa Joe, Kurt Angle, and Matt Morgan.
 Joe held the championship during his entire reign alone; however, Angle held the championship alone for 15 days until Sting won a match involving three other competitors to become Angle's partner, and Morgan held the title after turning on and (kayfabe) injuring his tag team championship partner Hernandez.
-Overall, there have been 65 reigns shared between 67 wrestlers and 43 teams.
+Overall, there have been 74 reigns shared between 73 wrestlers and 48 teams.

-The current champions are Bullet Club (Ace Austin and Chris Bey) who are in their first reign both as a team and individually.
-They defeated The Motor City Machine Guns (Alex Shelley and Chris Sabin) on February 25, 2023 in Sunrise Manor, Nevada during the Impact tapings to win the titles (aired March 2).
+The current champions are The Hardys (Jeff Hardy and Matt Hardy), who are in their fourth reign as a team.
+They defeated The Nemeth Brothers (Nic Nemeth and Ryan Nemeth), The Rascalz (Myron Reed and Zachary Wentz), and Fir$t Cla$$ (A. J. Francis and KC Navarro) in a Four-way tag team ladder match on July 20, 2025 at Slammiversary in Elmont, New York to win the titles.